RobertL31/fuddly/docs/source/data_makers.rst

   .. code-block:: none

       |_ path
-      |      | desc: graph path regexp to select nodes on which the disruptor should
+      |      | desc: graph path regexp to select nodes on which the operator should
       |      |       apply
       |      | default: None [type: str]
       |_ clone_node
       |      | desc: if True, this operator will always return a copy of the node. (for
-      |      |       stateless disruptors dealing with big data it can be useful
+      |      |       stateless operators dealing with big data it can be useful
       |      |       to it to False)
       |      | default: False [type: bool]
       |_ recursive
-      |      | desc: apply the disruptor recursively
+      |      | desc: apply the operator recursively
       |      | default: True [type: str]